Accio/AMIDD/docs/README.md

 An unsolicited advice about the readings: don't get frustrated if you meet details that you do not understand at the first sight.
 That is normal when reading interdisciplinary papers.
 It may help to focus on the big lecture.

 <p id="lec9"></p>
-### Lecture 9: Mechanism and mode of action of drug candidates
+### Lecture 9: Mechanism and mode of action of drugs

+*Attention*: this lecture takes place exceptionally at the Hörsaal 101 in the *Alte Universität*, Rheinsprung 9, 4051 Basel.

 * [Slides of lecture 9]({{site.assetbaseurl}}{% link assets/2026/10/AMIDD-2026-10-Network-and-omics.pdf %})
 * Offline activities